johnnymetz/famous-athletes/README.md

 # Famous Athletes

-Repository for Hacktoberfest 2019

-Add your favorite athelete!
+Repository for Hacktoberfest 2019!
+Add your favorite athelete.

 ### Contributors

-See issues!
+See issues.